MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 * Micro QR codes M1-M4 are supported.
 * We do not support logos.
 * We do not support tweaked modules, for example: circular modules, reflections, inverted (black/white).
-* All encoding are supported.
+* All encodings are supported.
 * Structure append is not supported.

 Other detection considerations: